New Forest Tour

-The New Forest Tour is an open-top bus service in the New Forest, running three circular routes around various towns, attractions and villages in the protected forest.
-It is run by morebus and Bluestar in partnership with Hampshire County Council, New Forest District Council and the New Forest National Park Authority.
+The New Forest Tour is a group of open-top bus services in the New Forest, running three circular routes around various towns, attractions and villages in the protected forest.
+They are operated by morebus and Bluestar in partnership with Hampshire County Council, New Forest District Council and the New Forest National Park Authority.

-As part of the tour, passengers can hop on and off wherever they would like.
+While onboard the tour, passengers are able to hop on and off wherever they would like.
 They can either catch the next tour, or switch between the different routes with the same ticket.
-With audio commentary on the buses, passengers can hear the stories of the people, places and animals of the New Forest.
-Passengers can also track buses via live departure times, or visually on a map, by visiting the morebus or bluestar websites, or in the bluestar bus and morebus app.
+With audio commentary on the buses, passengers can hear the stories of the people, places and animals of the New Forest, with music and sound effects that is said "to bring the view to life".
+Passengers are able to track buses via live departure times, or visually on a map at bus stops, by visiting the morebus or bluestar websites, or in the bluestar bus and morebus app.

 History

-Initial Launch
+Initial launch

 The tour was set up in 2004 by Solent Blue Line and City Sightseeing.
 The aim was to get traffic off the roads in and around the New Forest.
 When started, Solent Blue Line used a Bristol VR on a circular tour around the forest with a bike trailer.

 In 2005, the tour continued in a similar form, except the route was reversed to today's anti-clockwise version.

 In 2006 Solent Blue Line operated the tour with two nearly-new open-top buses from Wilts & Dorset.
 This was possible due to a £100,000 payment from Hampshire County Council.
 With an additional combined £30,000 funding every year for three years from the New Forest District Council and National Park Authority, the tour could run hourly instead of two hourly.